VantaGate/VantaGate/README.md

 - 2. Data Link Layer
 Defines the format of data on the network.
 - 3. Network Layer
 Decides which physical path the data will take.
-This is partially where the tool comes in, it ignores the restrictions put on the system and retrieves files.
+This layer handles routing and addressing, not system restrictions—so the tool doesn’t “ignore” restrictions here; the restrictions are actually enforced by the operating system and browser at a higher layer.
 - 4. Transport Layer
 Transmits data using transmission protocols including TCP and UDP.
 - 5. Session Layer